-- e.
+e.
 As-Available Charging Analysis

 - i.
-Steady State Power Flow Analysis

-- 1. Thermal Overloads

-The subtransmission assessment study indicated that the Generating Facility contributes to overloads on the following facilities listed below under normal, single contingency, and multiple contingency conditions.
-The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment Report.
-Provided below is a summary of the overloaded facilities under normal, single contingency, and/or multiple contingency conditions.
+Steady State Power Flow Analysis - Thermal Overloads with Alberhill Substation in-service The subtransmission assessment study indicated that the Generating Facility contributes to overloads on the following facilities listed below under single contingency conditions.
+The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment Report(s).